JamieFarrelly/FireAlexaSkill/README.md

 Why you have to deploy the skill yourself
 --------------------------
-There's no reason why this skill couldn't be available to everyone and be up on the Alexa Skills Store, but there's a bit to think about first...you'd have to store people's CLIENT_KEYs etc. and store them securly since they could be used to make payments in the future, not just read only access.
-Because of this, I've kept it to work with just one account but feel free to clone the repo and use it yourself.
+There's no reason why this skill couldn't be available to everyone and be up on the Alexa Skills Store, but there's a bit to think about first...you'd have to store people's CLIENT_KEYs etc. and store them securely since they can potentially be used to make payments depending on the permissions assigned to the API application.
+I've kept it to work with just one account but feel free to clone the repo and use it yourself.